 Intercomparison against CM-SAF CLAAS-3

-In this section the Cloud_cci SEVIRI v2 products are compared to another, well-established, satellite-based dataset called “CLoud property dAtAset using SEVIRI” (CLAAS) produced by the EUMETSAT Satellite Application Facility on Climate Monitoring (CM-SAF).
-We compared Cloud_cci+ July 2019 data to its latest version 3 (CLAAS-3; not published yet).
+In this section the Cloud_cci SEVIRI v3 products are compared to another, well-established, satellite-based dataset called “CLoud property dAtAset using SEVIRI” (CLAAS) produced by the EUMETSAT Satellite Application Facility on Climate Monitoring (CM-SAF).
+We compared Cloud_cci+ July 2019 data to its latest version 3 (CLAAS-3; https://doi.org/10.5676/EUM_SAF_CM/CLAAS/V003).
 CLAAS-3 is like Cloud_cci+ based on geostationary SEVIRI sensor measurements onboard Meteosat Second Generation (MSG) satellites.
 The basis for all comparisons are monthly averages on a regular lat/lon grid (Level-3C in ESA Cloud_cci notation).
 CLAAS-3 monthly averages come on a 0.05° grid and thus had to be resampled to the 0.5° Cloud_cci Level-3C grid using bucket resampling.
-It should be noted that in the previous report the common domain between both datasets was smaller because the Cloud_cci SEVIRI products did not cover the full SEVIRI disk.
-V2 does cover the full SEVIRI.
-This difference in spatial domain explains larger changes in the results presented in this section to some extent.

 Table 2-5 presents disk mean values for Cloud_cci and CLAAS-3 and the bias between the both datasets (Cloud_cci – CLAAS-3) over all grid cells for which both datasets have data.